subramanyampv/kamino/README.md

 ### Preparing deployment package

-- Run `pip install -t .` in the working directory.
+- Run `pip install -r requirements.txt -t .` in the working directory.
 - Create a zip file including the code and the dependencies.
-The zip file should not have a top-level folder.
+The zip file should not have a top-level folder (e.g. `zip -r ../kddbot.zip *`)

 ### Create AWS Lambda Function